swcarpentry/DEPRECATED-bc/README.md

 The *bc* repository is the starting point for creating your own bootcamp website and accessing/modifying Software Carpentry lesson material.
 It contains a template for the bootcamp home page and related pages, including lesson materials that we have developed.

-#Repository Contents
+##Repository Contents

 The web sites are built using [Jekyll](http://jekyllrb.com) and are designed to be hosted on [github](https://pages.github.com).
 Shell and Git materials are written in Markdown, while Python and SQL use the IPython Notebook.
 Current learning material for novices can be found in the `novice` directory and new material for intermediate learners will be found the `intermediate` directory (currently under development).
 Other teaching related material is found in the `slides`, `data`, and `extras` directories.
 Most other directories and files relate to building the bootcamp website.

 This repository has two branches.
 The `master` branch reflects the latest version of the site and its materials.
 The `gh-pages` branch reflects a stable release of `master`.
 Contributions should always be made in the `master` branch, while setting up bootcamp pages and material should use `gh-pages`.

-#Possible Actions
+##Possible Actions

 There are several ways to interact with this repository.
 See which heading below matches what you want to do.

 ###I want to access lesson materials as a learner or instructor

 If you're simply looking for the lessons to learn and read through, see the [Software Carpentry website](http://software-carpentry.org/lessons.html).
-If you want the source files in order to learn and/or prepare lessons for teaching, simply fork this repository and clone it to your local machine.
-Once on your machine, you'll find lesson materials in the `novice`, `intermediate`, `extras` and `data` directories.
+If you want the source files in order to learn and/or prepare lessons for teaching, fork this repository and clone it to your local machine.
+Once the repository is on your machine, you'll find lesson materials in the `novice`, `intermediate`, `extras` and `data` directories.

 If you want to preview lesson materials as a web page, follow the instructions below for [Previewing the Site Locally](#Preview-Changes-to-the-Site).